freenas/freenas-docs/userguide/sharing.rst

 User Quota Administration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-File Explorer can manage quotas in SMB shares connected to an
+File Explorer can manage quotas on SMB shares connected to an
 :ref:`Active Directory` server.
 Both the share and dataset being shared
 must be configured to allow this feature: